Watts, J., Sheehan, O., Bulbulia, J., Gray, R.D., & Atkinson, Q.D. (Submitted). Christianity spread faster in small politically structured societies.

 Watts, J., Sheehan, O., Atkinson, Q.D., Bulbulia, J., & Gray, R.D.
 (In Press).
 Did ritual human sacrifice help build and sustain social inequality?
 Empirical Studies in the Cognitive Science of Religion (Ed.
 D.J.
 Slone).
 Bloomsbury Academic.

 Watts, J., Gray, R.D., & Bulbulia, J. (In Press).
 The New Collaborative Scientific Study of Religious History.

 Purzycki, B.G., & Watts, J. (In Press).
 Reinvigorating the comparative, cooperative ethnographic science of religion.

 Pulotu: The Database of Austronesian Supernatural Beliefs and Practices (Talk).
 Cultural Evolution Society Conference.
 Jena, Germany.

 Greater political hierarchy predicts faster conversion to Christianity (Talk).
 European Human Behaviour and Evolution Association Annual Conference.
 Paris, France.

 Pulotu, the Database of Pacific Religions: Construction and Data Analysis (Talk).
 Center for Advanced Study in the Behavioral Sciences, Stanford University.
-Stanford, U.S.A.
+Stanford, United States of America.

 Announcing Pulotu!
 A Public Database of Pacific Supernatural Belief and Practice (Talk).
 World Congress of the International Association for the History of Religions.
 Erfurt, Germany.